 Why Should You Consider Collaborative Law?

 - Less stressful for you and your family

 There are numerous other benefits to a collaborative divorce.
 However, it is important to note that a collaborative divorce is not for everyone.
 The process only works if the couple is committed to working together to find solutions for their family.
 And if a collaborative divorce does not suit your family’s needs, you always have the option to pursue divorce litigation.

 Regardless of the process you choose for your divorce, Clement Law Center is ready to help you.

 Contact Us For Experienced Guidance

-To learn more about whether a collaborative divorce is right for you, please contact us online, or call 253-357-5395 to arrange a free consultation.
+To learn more about whether a collaborative divorce is right for you, please contact us online, or call 253-357-5395 to arrange a consultation.
 We offer representation to clients around Federal Way, the greater Seattle-Tacoma area, as well as King and Pierce counties.
 Bruce Clement, is licensed to practice and assist families in Washington as well as New York.